jerryheir/mnemonic-eth-app/README.md

 Explain the process of publishing the app to the Play Store and Apple App Store, and share any personal experience or anecdotal evidence you have.

+I have been working with react-native for about 5 years now.
+I have deployed apps like MTN D2R app, WorkRaven, uLesson, Remedy Portal, Affixdot and more.

+The process of publishing to the stores have changed with time especially on the Android part.

 ## iOS
 ### Requirements
 - Apple Development Account